 Choose the same bead dataset path from Step 1 above.

-Ensure that ‘All xxxxxxx’ is selected for all the dimensions i.e. angle, channels etc – this is asking which dimensions we want to extract experimental point spread functions – all of them
+Ensure that ‘All xxxxxxx’ is selected for all the available dimensions, i.e. angle, channels etc – this GUI is asking which dimensions you want to extract experimental point spread functions from, and it is necessary to do this for all of them.